-- Pass; - Revise & Resubmit (not enough progress, but can revise and submit again in two months); - Fail: student must transfer to economics MA, Applied Economics PhD, Truman School PhD, or other program.
+- Pass; - Revise & Resubmit (not enough progress, but can revise and submit again in two months); - Fail: student must transfer to Economics MA (or another PhD program).

 If your desired field courses (Section 4.2) are not offered in your Year 2 but will be in Year 3, then you may ask the deadline to be August 15 before your Year 4.
 The request must be emailed to the DDS by September 1 of your Year 2; the Graduate Studies Committee will accept or reject the request within two weeks.